-With all these individual names you've heard: some in film, some in books you've read.
+With all these names you’ve heard: some in film, or books you’ve read.
 Who was the leader of the Cochise County Cowboys?
 Or was there a leader of the Tombstone Cowboys?
 Since those “Cow Boys” in Southern Arizona weren’t a formal organization, there was no official leader.
 Some may feel it was Old Man Clanton.
 Some think Johnny Ringo took the lead.
 Many of the cowboys of Cochise County came and went.
 It’s up for questioning!

 Mexican ranchers chased some rustlers in late May 1881, battling and killing three before these Cowboys got back into Cochise County, Arizona.
 The Cow Boys planned revenge for their friends’ killings.
 After that seven cowboys, including Old Man Clanton, were near the Border at Guadalupe Canyon, NM.
 They were driving cattle to Tombstone when attacked by Mexicans in the early morning.
 The cowboys, including Clanton, were killed, but two escaped.9

-Much to-do about this spread around, with two Cow Boy eye-witness accounts.
+Much to-do about the incident spread around, with two Cow Boy eye-witness accounts.
 It promoted people’s fears.
 Yet there’s a credible theory that it wasn’t a Mexican retaliation for cattle theft, but an Earp Posse attack.
 Crawley Dake, Arizona Territory’s U.S. Marshal, had reason to limit the actions of these Cochise County cowboys.
 Dake was motivated to prevent international animus.
 Historical telegrams from Dake help to back up this theory.8

 Many reports about border incidents were reported in newspapers around the country during August 1881.
 Versions of the Guadalupe Canyon attack were reported.
 All in all making for public alarm.
 Plus concern by governments on both sides of the border.

 This shootout was mentioned in newspapers throughout the country.
 Yet it wasn’t too much of a specific sensation then – just another part of the Cochise County cowboy problem.